amake/org_parser/README.md

 # org_parser

-An [Org-mode](https://orgmode.org/) parser for Dart.
+An [Org Mode](https://orgmode.org/) parser for Dart.

 # Usage

-For displaying Org-mode documents in Flutter applications, see [org_flutter](https://github.com/amake/org_flutter).
-For an example application that displays Org-mode documents with org_parser and org_flutter, see [orgro](https://github.com/amake/orgro).
+For displaying Org Mode documents in Flutter applications, see [org_flutter](https://github.com/amake/org_flutter).
+For an example application that displays Org Mode documents with org_parser and org_flutter, see [orgro](https://github.com/amake/orgro).

-This package allows you to parse raw Org-mode documents into a structured in-memory representation.
+This package allows you to parse raw Org Mode documents into a structured in-memory representation.

 ```dart